wandevs/wandevs.org/docs/difference-between-wanchain-and-ethereum.md

 }
 ```

 As you can see above there is another object called `crypto2` as well as a `waddress` entry.
-The `waddress` is your private address and the `crypto2` object contains the second private key needed to create the one-time addresses associated with the privacy transactions.
+The `waddress` is your private address and the `crypto2` object contains the second private key needed to create the one-time addresses.
 The wallet is backwards compatible with Ethereum though, so you could use a Wanchain wallet on both Ethereum and Wanchain.